The Lazy Patient’s Guide to ACDF Surgery Recovery

 Importance of Physical Therapy

-• Restores Mobility: Helps regain strength and flexibility.
+• Restores Mobility: Aids in regaining strength and flexibility.

 • Prevents Complications: Reduces the risk of stiffness and muscle atrophy.